mmmorris1975/aws-runas/docs/metadata_credentials.md

 #### Important Note
 When using a non-IAM (SAML/Web Identity) profile with the EC2 metadata service, you may encounter timeout issues when using the awscli.
-This is due to the default timeout for the awscli EC2 metadata interaction of 1 second, and in some cases, the need to communicate with the identity provider before fetching the AWS role credentials will cause this awscli timeout to be exceeded.
+This is due to the default timeout for the awscli EC2 metadata interaction of 1 second.
+In some cases, the need to communicate with the identity provider before fetching the AWS role credentials will cause this awscli timeout to be exceeded.
 To work around this issue, you can set either (or both) of these parameters in your `.aws/config`
 file: `metadata_service_timeout` or `metadata_service_num_attempts`.